webhooked/norrsken-vscode/README.md

 ## Introducing **Norrsken**

-An aurora-inspired dark theme with peppermint and tangerine colors.
-The theme is designed to minimize eye strain and improve syntax highlighting, making it easier for developers to read and write code.
+An aurora-inspired dark theme designed to minimize eye strain and improve syntax highlighting - making it easier for developers to read and write code.

 ![Screenshot](https://raw.githubusercontent.com/webhooked/norrsken-vscode/master/screenshot.png)